Upsilon Andromedae b: Physical characteristics

 Given the planet's high mass, it is likely that Upsilon Andromedae b is a gas giant with no solid surface.

-The Spitzer Space Telescope measured the planet temperature, and found that the difference between the two sides of Upsilon Andromedae b of about 1,400 degrees Celsius, ranging from minus 20 to 230 degrees to about 1,400 to 1,650 °C. The temperature difference has led to speculation that Upsilon Andromedae b is tidal locked with the same side always facing Upsilon Andromedae A.
+The Spitzer Space Telescope measured the planet's temperature, and found that the difference between the two sides of Upsilon Andromedae b is about 1,400 degrees Celsius, ranging from minus 20 to 230 degrees to about 1,400 to 1,650 °C. The temperature difference has led to speculation that Upsilon Andromedae b is tidal locked with the same side always facing Upsilon Andromedae A.

-Sudarsky had, on the assumption that the planet is similar to Jupiter in composition and that its environment is close to chemical equilibrium, predicted Upsilon Andromedae b to have reflective clouds of silicates and iron in its upper atmosphere.
-The cloud deck instead absorbs the sun's radiation; between that and the hot, high-pressure gas surrounding the mantle, exists a stratosphere of cooler gas.
+David Sudarsky had, on the assumption that the planet is similar to Jupiter in composition and that its environment is close to chemical equilibrium, predicted Upsilon Andromedae b to have reflective clouds of silicates and iron in its upper atmosphere.
+The cloud deck instead absorbs the star's radiation; between that and the hot, high-pressure gas surrounding the mantle, exists a stratosphere of cooler gas.
 The outer shell of dark, opaque, hot cloud is assumed to consist of vanadium and titanium oxides, but other compounds like tholins cannot be ruled out yet.

 The chemical elements in the atmosphere can be studied by finding their absorption lines in the thermal spectrum of the planet; given typical planet temperatures, the spectrum has its peak at infrared wavelengths.
 So far, only water vapor has been detected in this planet, while carbon monoxide and methane are still under the detection limit.

 The planet is unlikely to have large moons, since tidal forces would either eject them from orbit or destroy them on short timescales compared to the age of the system.

 The planet (with 51 Pegasi b) was deemed a candidate for direct imaging by Planetpol.
-Preliminary results from polarimetric studies indicate that the planet has predominately blue color, is 1.36 times as large and 0.74 times as massive as Jupiter, meaning that the mean density is 0.36g/cm3.
+Preliminary results from polarimetric studies indicate that the planet has a predominately blue color, is 1.36 times as large and 0.74 times as massive as Jupiter, meaning that the mean density is 0.36g/cm3.
 It has a geometric albedo of 0.35 in visible light.
 In 2016–2017 the direct detection of the planetary thermal emission was claimed, but the detection was questioned in 2021.
 Tidal heating models predict a similar mass for the planet.